 NYPF'S Local Pension Board is responsible for assisting the Fund in securing compliance with the regulations, and to ensure the efficient and effective governance and administration of the LGPS.
 The Pension Board therefore has an oversight role in the governance of the Fund.
 The Board produces its own Annual Report each year that details its roles and responsibilities and activities over the year.
-This can be found on the NYPF website at https://www.nypf.org.uk/Documents/Pension%20Board%20-%20Annual%20Report%202018-19.pdf
+This can be found on the NYPF website at Pension Board > North Yorkshire Pension Fund (nypf.org.uk)